-The following article was prompted by a letter we received here at Marriage Missions.
-We have edited the letter and changed the name to protect the identity of this writer.
-(Following this letter and my response, we will include a few web site links to additional articles with differing approaches:
+The following article was prompted by an email we received here at Marriage Missions.
+It concerns age gap —should it matter?
+We have edited it and changed the name to protect the identity of this writer.

 I have an issue on my mind that bothers me about marriages.
-I have found lately that couples tend to use the differences in ages as a barrier to keep them apart, which I personally feel is looking into the flesh, rather than what God has planned for them together.
-Our marriages are supposed to fulfill the purposes God has for us together and I believe that God chooses us as human beings put together to fulfill His purposes.
+I have found lately that couples tend to use the differences in ages as a barrier to keep them apart.
+This is looking into the flesh, rather than what God has planned for them together.
+Our marriages are supposed to fulfill the purposes God has for us together.
+I believe that God chooses us as human beings put together to fulfill His purposes.

 I really look forward to hearing about this from you.
 There are many people that could benefit from reading about this aspect of marriage especially when choosing a partner.

 You make several excellent points in your letter about the barrier that age differences cause.
 Age differences and the role it plays in marriage can definitely be used in a “fleshly” manner.
 It can emotionally separate married couples more than it looks like it should from a spiritual standpoint.

 But unfortunately, we live in a world where divorce is becoming a common way for couples to resolve differences.
 For that reason we have to be all the more cautious when entering into marriage.

 The age differences aren’t as much of a problem when the couple is younger.
 It’s amazing how young love can seem to conquer all!
 But later on in life when the couple gets progressively older it becomes more of a problem.
 That is because the older spouse eventually gets into health and energy issues that the younger spouse finds too troublesome to deal with in their own stage in life.